1:1 Domestic Abuse Prevention Programme

 are willing to attend and complete the full programme

-have completed a risk assessment which recommends the programme
+have completed an assessment which recommends the programme

 do not have any pending criminal proceedings for domestic abuse